-Company Country of incorporation Country of held by the Group Principal Activities and principal place of business 2017 % 2016 % Bernam Bakery Sdn.
+Company Country of incorporation and principal place of business Percentage of held by the 2017 % Principal Activities Bernam Bakery Sdn.
 Bhd.
 Malaysia 30 30 Dormant

 \ equals to the proportion of voting rights held

 The associated company is accounted for using the equity method.